foundrycf/foundry/README.md

       "engines": {
         "adobe": ">=9.0.0" //specifies adobe version required
         "railo": ">=3.3.1" //specifies railo version requird
-        "foundy": "0.0.3" //even a place to specify the foundry version (good practice) } //A struct containing key/pair mappings of engine versions.
+        "foundry": "0.0.3" //even a place to specify the foundry version (good practice) } //A struct containing key/pair mappings of engine versions.
 This is used to specify the versions of CFML and Foundry your package is known to work correctly with.
     }
     ```